Sekadau Regency: Administrative districts

-Sekadau Regency consists of seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+Sekadau Regency consists of seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages (all classed as rural desa) in each district, and its post code.

 Local government

 The regency is a second-level administrative division equivalent to a city.
 As a regency, it is headed by a regent who is elected democratically.
 Head of districts are appointed directly by the regent with the recommendation of the regency secretary.
 Executive power lies with the regent and vice regent, while legislative function is exercised by the regency's parliament.